 20- or 28-person baskets

 Includes pick up and drop off at hotel

-We did with Urgup Balloons.
+We did with Urgup Ballooons.
 Their balloons are the ones with colourful rings on them, not branded with sponsor logos.
 My favourite kind. 😍 Most other companies charge SGD 225.
 Be sure to ask around.
 There are plenty of tour agencies, though your hotel also provides such tours.